isc-projects/isc-dnssec-guide/src/advanced-discussions_proof-of-nonexistence.rst

 range before Alice or after Susan, so the sender can logically deduce that it was an incorrect answer.

-In BIND inline signing, your zone data will be automatically sorted on the fly before generating NSEC records, much like how a phone directory is sorted.
+When BIND signs your zone, the zone data will be automatically sorted on the fly before generating NSEC records, much like how a phone directory is sorted.